-Technology Minerals Limited is a London-based mineral exploration company focused on the exploration of mineral resource projects in Ireland (Li project), Spain (Cu-Co-Ni project), Cameroon (Ni-Co project), and three projects in the USA (Cu-Co, Co, and Ni-Co-Cu projects, respectively).
+The Company's strategy is to take early-stage projects and bring them up the value curve through prudent employment of capital.
+Technology Minerals is therefore working to provide a diverse portfolio of projects for transaction, focusing on the exploration of mineral resource projects in Ireland (Li project), Spain (Cu-Co-Ni project), Cameroon (Ni-Co project), and three projects in the USA (Cu-Co, Co, and Ni-Co-Cu projects, respectively).

-Technology Minerals Limited signed a Letter of Intent with DG Resource Management Limited, in March 2021, to acquire 100% interest in the Blackbird Creek Property, which is situated in the Idaho Cobalt Belt - a 40-50km district characterized by copper-cobalt deposits.
-The primary exploration target on the Property is cobalt, though results from historical drilling and recent surface sampling indicate that the 1,285 ha Property has the potential to host significant cobalt-copper deposits.
+Technology Minerals Plc's wholly-owned subsidiary, Techmin Limited, recently acquired 100% interest in the Blackbird Property, from DG Resource Management Ltd. The acquisition adds 158 contiguous lode claims, covering an area of approx. 1,285 ha to the Company's existing land position.
+The Blackbird Creek Property is situated in the Idaho Cobalt Belt - a 40-50km district characterized by copper-cobalt deposits.
+The primary exploration target on the Property is cobalt, though results from historical drilling and recent surface sampling indicate that the Property has the potential to host significant cobalt-copper deposits.

-The Emperium Project - held by Technology Minerals Ltd through its wholly-owned subsidiary, Century Cobalt Corporation - covers approximately 55km² in east-central Idaho.
-Technology Minerals Ltd are currently in the process of initial regional exploration, chasing cobalt as the primary metal.
-To date, Century Cobalt has conducted limited exploration on the property in the form of lithogeochemical (rock) sampling, soil sampling, and satellite image interpretation.
+The Emperium Project - held by Technology Minerals through its wholly-owned subsidiary, Emperium 1 Holdings Corp (Emperium) - covers approximately 55km² in east-central Idaho, making it one of the largest land positions in the infamous Idaho Cobalt Belt.
+Technology Minerals are chasing cobalt as the primary metal.
+To date, there has been limited exploration conducted on the property in the form of lithogeochemical (rock) sampling, and satellite image interpretation.

-The Technology Minerals Cameroon (TMC) Property consists of five exploration permits in south-eastern Cameroon - all of which are yet to be granted, and at least three of which are considered prospective for nickel-cobalt rich laterite.
+The Technology Minerals Cameroon (TMC) Property consists of five exploration permits in south-eastern Cameroon - at least three of which are considered prospective for nickel-cobalt rich laterite.
 Since applying for the permits in February 2021, Technology Minerals Cameroon have performed a reconnaissance exploration on the five permit areas, which entailed geochemical evaluation, soil sampling, and lithogeochemical (rock) sampling.

-Recyclus currently has a number of processing plants on order for Li-ion and Lead-Acid battery technologies, and these will be strategically located (close-to-market) on sites in the UK for the purpose of collecting used stock and converting it to black mass.
-Recyclus expects to own the IP for each of these processes.
+Recyclus' first two recycling plants are being commissioned in the first half of this calendar year: one processing plant for lead-acid, and one for lithium-ion technologies, respectively.
+These will be strategically located (close-to-market) on sites in the UK for the purpose of collecting used stock and converting it to black mass.
+Recyclus own the IP for each of these processes.

-The Recyclus management team aims to launch a proprietary new technology that will allow collection, processing and recycling to be undertaken at the Recyclus plant.
-This will enable Recyclus to gain advantages in processing times and costs over its competitors.
+Recyclus' proprietary new technology allows the collection, processing and recycling to be fully undertaken in-house, at the Recyclus plant, enabling Recyclus to gain advantages in processing times and costs over its competitors.

 The recycling of battery metals is therefore a necessary component of a viable electric future for vehicles and, with its leading technology, Recyclus will become an important player in the battery metals ecosystem.

-Through Emperium 1 Holdings Corp (Emperium), Onshore Energy Limited (OEL), LRH Resources Limited (LRH), and Techmin Limited (TML), we are actively identifying, exploring for, and effectively aiming to develop our own battery metals.
+Through Emperium 1 Holdings Corp (Emperium), Onshore Energy Limited (OEL), LRH Resources Limited (LRH), and Techmin Limited (TML), we are actively identifying, exploring for, and effectively aiming to develop our portfolio of battery metals projects.
 These are specifically cobalt, lithium, nickel, and manganese.

 Through Emperium, OEL and LRH, the Company owns: